Self-organization and cyclic positioning of active condensates: Results

-To further investigate this phenomenon in a controlled setting, we simulate a suspension of $5000$ attractive ABPs under a spatially varying activity field.
-The ABPs are randomly initialized in a cubic box of size $50^3$, with harmonic, repulsive walls that keep them within $z\in[-25,25]$ (cf. Sec.~SIII of SM).
-Periodic boundary conditions are imposed along the $x$ and $y$ axes.
+To further investigate this phenomenon for finite clusters, we conduct simulations of \(5000\) attractive ABPs under a spatially varying activity field.
+The ABPs are randomly initialized in a cubic box of size $50^3$, with harmonic, repulsive walls that keep them within $z\in[-25,25]$ (cf. Sec.~SIV of SM).
+Periodic boundary conditions are imposed along the $x$ and $y$ directions.
 The propulsion force of each ABP increases linearly along the $z$-axis, defined by $f_{\rm a}(z) = 20(z + 25)/50$.
-In the intermediate regime ($\epsilon=2-5$), the system enters a dynamic steady-state of living clusters.
-Clusters preferentially nucleate in low-activity regions and then migrate toward higher activity, where they dissolve and subsequently reassemble in the low-activity regions.
-This process creates a continuous cycle.
-We quantify the tendency of aggregation-fragmentation of living clusters ($\epsilon=2-6$) by calculating transition matrices, ${\rm Pr}(N_1 \mid N_0, \Delta t=100\tau)$, shown in Figures~\ref{fig:4}(c-g).
-These matrices represent the conditional probability that a cluster with $N_0$ ABPs transitions to a cluster of $N_1$ ABPs over a time interval of $100\tau$.
-The high probability concentrated along the diagonal ($N_1 \approx N_0$), therefore, indicates that most clusters persist and maintain a relatively stable size over this timescale.
-The off-diagonal weight, concentrated near the diagonal, shows that the most common evolutionary pathways involve the gradual gain or loss of a few ABPs.
-Large, abrupt changes, such as complete dissolution and reformation, are rare events within this timescale.
+Figure~\ref{fig:4}(a) shows the resulting steady-state density profiles for different attraction strengths $\epsilon$.
+At $\epsilon=1$, the attraction is weak to support stable aggregates, and ABPs mainly accumulate in the low-activity region.
+At intermediate attraction strengths $\epsilon=2-6$, finite clusters nucleate preferentially in the low-activity region and migrate toward higher activity (see Movie~1 of the SM).
+The position of the density peak shifts progressively toward higher \(z\) as \(\epsilon\) increases, showing that stronger cohesion allows clusters to penetrate farther into the high-activity region.
+For sufficiently strong attraction, as in the \(\epsilon=7\) case, the system forms a densely packed aggregate that remains localized in the highest-activity region with strongly suppressed particle loss.